Project Sanssouci (updated Nov. 28, 2016)

 Past events and reviews:

 On June 12, 2015 as principle flutist of Newton Baroque, Mary performed a flute and harpsichord recital with Andrus Madsen at the Boston Early Music Festival, including one of the jewels of the repertory: Emanuel Bach’s Sonata in A minor for unaccompanied flute, as well as a wonderfully crazy sonata by his student Muethel in D major.

 In April 2014 I was chosen to edit the next volume of Bach Perspectives (vol. 11), entitled J.S.
 Bach and his Sons for the American Bach Society.
 This volume is underway.

-2014 marked the 300th anniversary of the birth of Carl Philipp Emanuel Bach, and I offered a number of contributions, including performances, articles and lectures.
-As part of these activities, I appeared as a guest speaker at the Brussel’s Royal Conservatory Symposium on C.P.E.
+2014 marked the 300th anniversary of the birth of Carl Philipp Emanuel Bach, and Mary offered a number of contributions, including performances, articles and lectures.
+As part of these activities, she appeared as a guest speaker at the Brussel’s Royal Conservatory Symposium on C.P.E.
 Bach in November, presenting on “C.P.E Bach and Quantz’s Solfeggi.”